 Greenpeace admits “emotionalizing” is one of their tactics

-Friday, August 21st, 2009Gerd Leipold, executive director of Greenpeace International appeared on the BBC show “Hardtalk”.
+Published by Michael on August 21, 2009Gerd Leipold, executive director of Greenpeace International appeared on the BBC show “Hardtalk”.

 When pressed about a specific issue where Greenpeace appeared to have exaggerated their claims, Leipold admitted they are “emotionalizing issues”, and that they do it willfully and consciously.
 He went on to defend this practice saying that they do not feel they gain enough sympathy for their statements if they do not “emotionalize” their messages.